sposetti/TestDocs/prerequisites.md

-ZOOKEEPER_LOG_DIR	Directory to store the ZooKeeper logs.
-For example, /var/log/zookeeper OOZIE_LOG_DIR	Directory to store the Oozie logs.
+OOZIE_LOG_DIR	Directory to store the Oozie logs.
 For example, /var/log/oozie HDFS_PID_DIR	Directory to store the HDFS process ID.
 For example, /var/run/hadoop/hdfs MAPRED_PID_DIR	Directory to store the MapReduce process ID.
 For example, /var/run/hadoop/mapred